 - No concerns

-- No concerns.
+- No concerns over any of the above-described validity issues.

 - no new issues

 - No concerns regarding the attribution or costing approach.

-- DK

 - No concerns

 - No concerns

 2b3.
 Additional Threats to Validity: Exclusions: Describe any concerns with the consistency exclusions with the measure intent and target population: Describe any concerns with inappropriate exclusion of any patients or patient groups: